bowo1698/masbayes/README.md

 Biallelic SNP genotype data is generally represented as a simple matrix with values ​​0, 1, or 2 which indicate the number of alleles at a single locus.
 However, the $W_{ah}$ matrix represents each specific haplotype (multi-allelic) variant found in the population.
 Consequently, the $W_{ah}$ matrix is ​​able to capture linkage interactions between markers that often better reflect the effects of functional causal variants than single SNP.

 To construct this complex matrix, [Da.
 Y. (2015)](https://link.springer.com/article/10.1186/s12863-015-0301-1) introduced a special coding system that serves to balance the statistical influence of each variant based on its frequency.
 This system mathematically assigns larger deviation values ​​to rare alleles and smaller values ​​to common alleles.
 This aims to ensure that rare variants have a proportional influence on genomic predictions, while ensuring that the average additive effect across the population remains zero to keep the model balanced.
-Technically, the coding rule is applied to each individual i for haplotype k with population frequency $p_k$ as follows:
+Technically, the coding rule is applied to each individual $i$ for haplotype $k$ with population frequency $p_k$ as follows:

 $$
 W_{i,k} = \begin{cases}